bit-phile/bit-phile.github.io/content/tech/docker/docker-volume.md

 ```

-Let's create a volume of name `bitphile`,  😁.
+Let's create a volume of the name `bitphile`,  😁.
 ```shell
 $ docker volume create bitphile bitphile